digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 ### This scenario demonstrates that, in order to both provide users with the possibility of posing such queries and be able to answer them, the system needs a semantic layer over archival documents, containing a formal machine-readable representation of their content, based on the conceptual vocabulary represented by computational ontologies.

 ---

+### If Antonio was searching for the active involvement of Guido Viale in protest actions [...] he would need a tool enabling him to ask for all documents talking about any type of protest action that have a relation of type active participation with the person Guido Viale.

+---